2010

 Section 2 presents a considerable amount of fourth-millennium BC sherds found in the terrace area (related to a stone wall pre-dating that of the later monumental complex) together with few sealings, describing these materials as a 'curtain' between the 'Protoliterate' period and the wider development of the site in the third millennium BC.

-third millennium BC at Urkesh, when the site deeply increased and the monumental complex of the temple further developed (sub-sections 1, 2 and 3 focus respectively on the 'long-durée chronology', the structural aspects of the flank wall of the staircase and the 'architectural ideogram' patterned along the surrounding wall [for this last topic see Buccellati 2009]).
+Section 3 deals with the third millennium BC at Urkesh, when the site deeply increased and the monumental complex of the temple further developed (sub-sections 1, 2 and 3 focus respectively on the 'long-durée chronology', the structural aspects of the flank wall of the staircase and the 'architectural ideogram' patterned along the surrounding wall [for this last topic see Buccellati 2009]).

 Section 4 describes the sacral space during the Mittanian period (ca. 1400 BC), when a contraction of this area occurred (the monumental structure being reduced and modified with the construction of a new, smaller Western staircase, the infilling of the Plaza and the movement to novel Western service quarters).